Vitamin E and Selenium: Can You Take Them Together?

 1

-Membrane defense
+Membrane guard

-Vitamin E (mainly alpha-tocopherol) sits inside cell membranes and scavenges free radicals before they can damage membrane lipids, breaking the chain reaction of lipid peroxidation.
+Vitamin E (mainly alpha-tocopherol) sits inside cell membranes and scavenges free radicals before they damage membrane lipids, breaking the chain reaction of lipid peroxidation.

 2